goliatone/application-core/docs/guide.md

 #### Configuration Files

-`Application.loadConfig` will load all configuration files found inside the `./config` directory.
+`Application.loadConfig` will load all configuration files found inside the `./config` directory of your application.

 It will then load the files, and merge them in a single object using the file name as a key.

 If you have a configuration file that has the same name as a given module's `moduleId` then the contents of that file will be passed to the module during the initialization phase.

-If your configuration file exports an `afterSolver` function it will be called once the configuration **solve** routine has been concluded.

 In a configuration file you can reference values from the same configuration object or from other configuration objects.
 Using two different syntaxes you can reference strings or objects: